 For starters, the nurse will collect any additional forms you filled out and ask you some questions, including if you have any questions or concerns you’d like to talk with the doctor about.
 They’ll also measure your baby’s length, head circumference and weight.
 To make sure they get the most accurate weight measurement, they’ll likely ask for baby to be naked.

 Soon after, the doctor will come in and go over baby’s growth chart with you to make sure your little one’s weight gain and development are on track.
-They’ll also ask you questions about your baby’s sleeping and feeding schedule, including how often they poop and pee each day, to track healthy digestion.
+They’ll also ask you questions about your baby’s feeding and sleep schedule, including how often they poop and pee each day, to track healthy digestion.

 Next the doctor will do a gentle head-to-toe examination to check baby’s general health and look for any signs of problems or developmental issues.
 Some of the things they’ll be doing include: